-After 1000′s of crunches and seven brutally intense ab workouts per week, you’d think it would all add up to that one coveted, magic number — 6.
+After 1000′s of crunches and seven brutally intense ab workouts per week, you’d think that it would all add up to that one coveted, magic number — 6.

-Looking at fitness holistically, for most people ab development is MUCH more difficult.
-I suppose that’s why you don’t see six packs populating the earth.And the truth is — it’s because most people approach ab training completely wrong and spend their time focusing on things that aren’t effective.
+Looking at fitness holistically, ab development tends to be MUCH more challenging; bordering on excruciating.
+I suppose that’s why you don’t see six packs endlessly populating the earth.And the truth is — it’s because most people approach ab training completely wrong and spend their time focusing on things that aren’t effective.

 The Top 5 Reasons Why Your Abs Aren’t Growing

 “Big lifts are the sledgehammer; isolated ab exercises are the scalpel.
 Leverage both and reap the rewards.” — Bryan DiSanto

 This might seem brutally obvious, but at the core (no pun intended) the most important — and fundamental — piece of ab development is being able to see them.

 I don’t care if you can do the ‘Plunging, Deep V, Lower Abs Workout‘ 18 times over.
 If your body fat % isn’t low enough no one will be able to see what you’re packing underneath.
 For men, body fat should be sub-10%; for women it should be sub-18% for the ab muscles to really pop.

 Drill it into your cranium.
 There’s NO such thing as spot reduction.